 Alarming rise in alcohol consumption

-Being stuck at home all day and night can get boring, and many Australians are turning to alcohol to add a little excitement to their self-isolation.
-National polling by YouGov Galaxy, commissioned by the Foundation for Alcohol Research and Education (FARE), shows that 20% of Australians are buying more alcohol and 70% of them are drinking more alcohol than normal.
-And one third (33%) are now drinking alcohol daily.
+Being stuck at home all day and night can get incredibly boring, and many Australians are turning to alcohol to add a little excitement to their self-isolation.
+National polling by YouGov Galaxy, commissioned by the Foundation for Alcohol Research and Education (FARE), shows that 20 percent of Australians are buying more booze and 70 percent are drinking more than normal.
+One third (33%) are now drinking daily.

-“Alcohol sales are up over the past month and while the alcohol industry wants you to believe that people aren’t actually drinking that alcohol, this YouGov Galaxy research reveals the truth,” says FARE CEO Caterina Giorgi.
+“Alcohol sales are up over the past month,” says FARE CEO Caterina Giorgi.
+“The industry wants you to believe that people aren’t actually drinking it.
+This research reveals the truth.”

 The risks of too much booze

-While a drink might help you relax and improve your mood in the short-term, excessive alcohol consumption can have a negative impact on your physical and mental health.
+It’s true a drink can help you relax and improve your mood in the short term.
+But excessive alcohol consumption can have a negative impact on your physical and mental health.

 “You may experience issues with sleep, digestion, blood pressure and even heart and liver function, just to name a few,” says nutritionist Rick Hay.
-“Your immune system will also suffer, as alcohol can weaken immune function and leave the body open to longer or more serious infections.
+“Your immune system will also suffer.
+Alcohol can weaken immune function and leave the body open to longer or more serious infections.
 It can also lower the body’s resistance to disease.”

-Drinking too much can also do a number on your looks, as alcohol can leave you looking red and puffy in the face, and can dehydrate your skin.
-Alcohol also accelerates ageing.
+Drinking too much can also do a number on your looks.
+Alcohol can leave you looking red and puffy in the face.
+It can also dehydrate your skin.
+Plus, it accelerates ageing.

-On top of all this, alcohol can act as a depressant, so even though you may experience in a lift in mood after one or two drinks, this could quickly disappear if you keep drinking.
-A drop in mood can lead you to drink even more, as you attempt to regain that original “buzz”, which can lead to a cycle of bingeing.
+On top of all this, alcohol can act as a depressant.
+So even though you may experience in a lift in mood after one or two drinks, this could quickly disappear if you keep drinking.
+A drop in mood could then lead you to drink even more.
+You may attempt to regain that original “buzz”, which can lead to a cycle of bingeing.

-“Alcohol can be a stimulant while you’re taking it, but this high in mood is followed by a comedown and the hangover the next day,” says nutritionist and herbalist Zoe Dent.
+“Alcohol can be a stimulant while you’re taking it,” says nutritionist and herbalist Zoe Dent.
+“But this high in mood is followed by a comedown and the hangover the next day.”

-Alcohol can also make you crave greasy, fatty foods – and it’s not just what you eat when you’re drunk – it’s what you eat the day after.
-Who hasn’t craved a greasy fry-up on a morning after drinking too much?
+Alcohol can also make you crave greasy, fatty foods.
+And it’s not just what you eat when you’re drunk, it’s what you eat the day after.
+Who hasn’t craved a huge greasy fry-up on the morning after drinking too much?

 If you still want to enjoy your weekend beer, wine or cocktail, many companies are now making top quality, delicious alcohol-free beverages.
 They taste just as good as the real thing, without the nasty after-effects.

 Concerned about your own or a loved one’s drinking?
-There are services available to help.
-The Alcohol and Drug Foundation has some great resources to help you reduce your risk of harm from alcohol or other drugs during the COVID-19 crisis.
+There are services that can help.
+The Alcohol and Drug Foundation has some great resources to help you reduce your risk of harm from alcohol or other drugs during the COVID crisis.
 They also offer information and referral services via a confidential hotline.
 Call 1300 85 85 84 to speak to a real person.